Clare Daly: Nicaragua

 On 15 September 2022, she was one of 19 MEPs who voted against condemning Nicaragua for the arrest of Rolando Álvarez.

 RTÉ lawsuit

 In April 2022, Daly and Wallace sued for defamation against Ireland's national broadcasting service RTÉ, for undisclosed reasons.
 Their lawsuit was flagged as a potential threat to press freedom by the Index on Censorship and International Press Institute.
 The organizations alerted the Council of Europe, filing it under "harassment and intimidation of journalists".
 A statement from the Index on Censorship said "we believe that they are characteristic of strategic lawsuits against public participation – also known as SLAPPs".

 Later career

 After losing her European Parliament seat in 2024, Daly announced that she would run in the Dublin Central constituency in the 2024 general election.
 She placed tenth with 1,317 first preference votes, 20% of the quota, and was eliminated in the 4th round of counting.
+In 2026, her political party Independents 4 Change was removed from the political party register.